A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Centrality Determination in the BM@N Experiment

-Figure \ref{fig:FitGl} shows the distributions of the impact parameter for three classes of centrality.
+Figure \ref{fig:ImpDist} (a) shows the distributions of the impact parameter for three classes of centrality.
+The impact parameter distributions from the model and from the fit were obtained using the same centrality classes, which are shown in Figure \ref{fig:2d_fit} (b).
 The red lines indicate the distributions obtained using the Bayesian approach, where the blue lines indicate the results from the DCM-QGSM-SMM model.
+The results of comparing the dependence of the mean value of the impact parameter on centrality are shown in Figure \ref{fig:ImpDist} (b).
+The black closed circles represent the results from the fit, and the open black squares represent the data from the model.
+The obtained distributions agree within 2\%.

 The results show that the proposed approach accurately describes the fluctuations of the observables and allows for accurate reconstruction of the impact parameter distribution.